 In Japan, you may notice that rice(gohan) is always served in small and medium bowls.
 These bowls are called Chawan.

 Plates or the dishes used for serving food are called Sara, which are often said as O-Sara in polite Japanese.
-Small plates are called Kosara(小皿), meaning little plates.
+Small plates are called Kozara(小皿), meaning little plates.

 The utensil with perforated bottom, often made of steel or aluminium are called colander and are used for draining.
 In Japanese it is called Mizukiri (directly translated into getting rid of water) as it is used to drain out water(mizu).
 We can find beautiful and colourful cheap mizukiris made of plastic in 100 yen and other shops.
 Japanese traditional mizukiris made of dried bamboo are also available for sale.

-The items including spoons, forks, knife etc. which are used for serving, preparing and eating food(especially western-style), or the cutlery, is called Hamonorui in Japanese.
+The items including kitchen knives and fish-slicing or vegetable cutting knives which are used for serving, preparing and eating food(especially western-style), or the cutlery, is called Hamonorui in Japanese.

 Chopsticks or Hashi, often called Ohashi in polite Japanese, is an inevitable tool when you are in Japan.
 It’s a bit difficult for a person to make use of the chopsticks for the first times.
 Also Japanese have special rules and manners regarding chopsticks and we should be careful while using them in Japan.